 The FGS performance of intended functions should at least be equivalent to that expected of a pilot for a similar task.
-The Flight Test Guide (AC 25-7A) and the Autopilot, Flight Director and Autothrust Systems SAE ARP 5366 may prove useful for establishing the general behaviour of the FGS.
+The Flight Test Guide (AC 25-7A) and the Autopilot, Flight Director and Autothrust Systems SAE ARP 5366 may prove useful AMC No.2 to CS 25.1329 provides for establishing the general behaviour of the FGS.
 When integrated with navigation sensors or flight management systems, the FGS should satisfy the flight technical error tolerances expected for the use of those systems in performing their intended functions.